 - 1 cups Mezcal adjust up to 2 cups based on taste + desired ABV level

 - ½ cup Apple Juice adjust up to 1 cup for more apple flavor

 - 2-3 cups Ice

 - 1 Tsp cinnamon

-- Add sugar and cinnamon into a shallow bowl.
+- Sugar Rim (optional) Add sugar and cinnamon into a shallow bowl.
 Rub the lime peel on the rim of the glasses you are using to drink the beverage.
-Then immerse your glass into the sugar spice bowl in order to get the mixture on your rim.
+Then place the wet rim of your glass into the sugar spice bowl in order to get the mixture on your rim.
 You may need to twirl it a little bit.

 - Carefully pour into your rimmed glass.
-Garnish with cinnamon sticks and apple slices!
+Garnish with cinnamon sticks rosemary and apple slices!
 Cheers.